• The Invergowrie Foundation

 • Ms Susan Just

 B. Arts, Dip.
 Ed., M. Ed.
-Administration
+Administration, FACEL

-Principal, Lauriston Girls’ School
+Former Principal, Lauriston Girls’ School

 Susan Just was born in Brisbane, Queensland.
 In addition to a Bachelor of Arts and a Diploma of Education from the University of Queensland, she also holds a Master of Educational Administration (University of New England) and in 2009 completed an Advanced Management Course at Harvard University.